Mektovi (Binimetinib)

 What If You Miss a Dose?

-If you miss a dose and it’s less than 6 hours late, take it as soon as you remember.
-If the missed dose is more than 6 hours late, skip that dose and take your next dose at the usual time.
-Then continue with your normal schedule.
+If you miss a dose and it's less than 6 hours late, take it as soon as you remember.
+If it's more than 6 hours late, skip that dose and take your next dose at the usual time.
+Do not double the dose.

 Available Tablet Strengths